 - Positioning of the teeth and jaws for an attractive face and profile

 We see many adults who want to straighten their teeth and correct their bite.
 Often, they have never had braces or orthodontic care before.
 It is also common for us to work with your general dentist to prepare your teeth for cosmetic dental work such as veneers, impants, bonding and bleaching.
 We offer a variety of treatment options for our adult patients including Invisalign® and clear braces.
-The best way to find out which method is best for you is to schedule a consultation with Dr. Su.
+The best way to find out which method is best for you is to schedule a consultation with Dr. Dow.